metabol/installation/README.md

-General installation software and tools
+General installation of software and tools